 The goal for any company should be to get to a point of autonomous maintenance, which is having those who operate the machines able to perform maintenance rather than relying on special technicians for the work.
 Of course, operators and technicians have different skillsets and different knowledge bases, so the training required to get to autonomous maintenance is quite extensive.

 However, AI can expedite this process by helping operators develop a better understanding of their machines.
-AI software can put the data and tools needed to perform preventive maintenance at the fingertips of machine operators, helping the process go a little quicker thanks to AI.
+AI software, and even solutions like image labeling tools, can put the data and tools needed to perform preventive maintenance at the fingertips of machine operators, helping the process go a little quicker thanks to AI.

 One of the great benefits of utilizing AI with preventive maintenance is the ability to learn about potential problems faster.
 With artificial intelligence and machine learning, it’s possible to recognize patterns that are consistent with optimal production levels and those consistent with a failure within the machine.
 Internet-enabled devices attached to a machine will have access to datasets from that machine’s history that can alert operators if everything is operating normally or if there’s an issue that would otherwise go undetected.